 Many people will be changing the locations from which they perform certain activities and where they keep certain items.
 For example, people may need to use their home much more as a work place during the current situation and keep some work-related assets at their home address.
 You may be concerned that this conflicts with the cover under your current policy.

 We expect insurers to take into account any change in a customer’s circumstances because of coronavirus (eg, working from home or driving to work).
 Insurers should ensure that any change in circumstances to comply with government advice and requirements does not affect their customer’s current home contents or motor policy.

 If your vehicle is due for MOT soon

-Many people will have their MOT due in the next couple of months and may be unable to have this service carried out because of the Government's coronavirus restrictions.
+Many people will have their MOT due in the next couple of months and may be unable to have it done because of the Government's coronavirus restrictions.

 The Department for Transport has updated its website, stating that MOT expiry dates for cars, vans or motorcycles will be extended by 6 months if the MOT was due between 30 March 2020 and 31 July 2020.
 An MOT certificate will not be extended if a vehicle’s MOT expires on or after 1 August 2020.
 An MOT must be booked as usual.